Safety Info & Reminders:

-• NO STREET PARKING – park all vehicles in garages and driveways.
-Emergency vehicles and large debris removal equipment must be able to move unrestricted throughout the neighborhood.
+- NO STREET PARKING – residents must park vehicles in garages and driveways.
+Emergency vehicles, the Bear Lake Elementary bus and garbage trucks must be able to move unrestricted throughout the neighborhood.
+Vehicles parked in a manner impeding traffic flow are at risk for immediate towing.

 - Forest Edge Annual HOA Meeting – Country Creek Clubhouse July 20th@7pm